kevin-eapen/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis

 ## Overview
 Pewlett Hackard is a large, long-standing company employing thousands of employees.
 The company has a large proportion of it's workforce belonging to the baby boomer generation, and these employees will be expected to reach their retirement soon.
-This anticipated en masse retirmement has been dubbed by executives of the company as the impending 'silver tsunami', and they would like to plan ahead and prepare the company for this massive change ahead.
+This anticipated en masse retirement has been dubbed by executives of the company as the impending "silver tsunami", and they would like to plan ahead to prepare the company for this massive change ahead.

 Our task in supporting Human Resources' employee research team, is to design and create an employee database in SQL (Structured Query Language).
 We will then query the database, using SQL, to derive the required analysis and determine how many people are retiring, as well as who will be eligible for a retirement package.